Liam Humbles

-Liam Andres Humbles (born December 5, 2003) is an American professional soccer player who plays as a midfielder for club Rochdale.
+Liam Andres Humbles (born December 5, 2003) is an American professional soccer player who plays as a midfielder for club Altrincham.

 Early life

 Being born in Miami Beach, Florida.
 Humbles spend his early years attending Saint Rose of Lima School, and playing for the Weston FC junior team.
 After turning 14, Humbles moved to England to pursue playing professional football.

 Career

 Having progressed through the club's youth system, Humbles made the step up to the club's Elite Development Squad ahead of the 2022–23 season.
 He joined Northern Premier League Premier Division club Nantwich Town in March 2023 on loan until the end of the season.

 On September 5, 2023, he made his first-team professional debut for Salford City, featuring from the bench in a 3–0 EFL Trophy defeat to Bolton Wanderers.
 On October 21, he scored his first goal for the club in his second league appearance, scoring a late equalizer in a 2–2 draw with Swindon Town.

 In September 2024, Humbles joined National League club Altrincham on a one-month loan deal.
 In December 2024, he joined Gateshead on loan for the remainder of the season.

-On May 12, 2025, Salford announced he would be released in June when his contract expired.
+On May 12, 2025, Salford announced he would be released in June, when his contract expired.

-On June 27, 2025, Humbles signed a two-year contract with Rochdale.
+On 27 June 2025, Humbles signed a two-year contract with Rochdale.
+On 12 January 2026, Humbles returned to Altrincham on loan until the end of the season.

+On 30 June 2026, following his successful loan spell the previous season, he returned to Altrincham on a permanent deal.